The Lord's Prayer

 Conversely, I met another parent whose daughter was stabbed about seventeen times by a man who raped her.
 Neither the father nor his daughter were Christians.
 According to him, his daughter was a complete emotional wreck, still many years later, because of what had happened to her.
 He was frustrated because he never saw her making any headway in life and he didn't know how to help her.

 What does it mean to forgive?
 Are we supposed to forgive and forget?
 We are supposed to forgive, but it can be dangerous to forget.
 The Bible would not warn us to beware of wolves in sheep's clothing, if we are supposed to forget what we have seen of their behaviour.
-We would not be able to judge a tree by its fruits, if we forgot about the thistles that various people produce.
-We would not know who to appoint as deacons, elders, pastors, etc., if we forgot about so and so's long line of indiscretions, or their tendency to embezzle, or that up to only recently, they sometimes beat their wife and were too harsh with their children.
+We would not be able to judge a tree by its fruits, if we forgot about the thistles that is all that some people produce.
+We would not know who to appoint as deacons, elders, pastors, etc., if we forgot about so and so's long line of sexual indiscretions, or their tendency to embezzle, or that they sometimes beat their wife and are too harsh with their children.

 And we sure better not forget a person's past if they have been a pedophile, and then profess to be a Christian.
 Love them and pray for them?
 Yes.
 Be kind to them?
 Yes.
 Ask them to babysit our kids?
 No!!!!!
 We should never use our kids as guinea pigs to test how far the grace of God has made inroads into a person's character.
 We have a responsibility to God to protect our children against all possible threats, if it is within our power to do so.
 Also, it would not be kind of us to place temptation before another in areas where they have demonstrated that they have a weakness.